Clinical-Genomics/MIP/README.md

 This will generate a bash script called "mip.sh" in your working directory.

 ###### *Note:*
   The batch script will attempt to install the MIP dependencies in a conda environment called MIP_rare.
-Some programs does not play nicely together and are installed in separate conda environments.
 MIP will install the following environments by default:
   * mip7_rd-dna
-  * mip7_rd-dna_perl5
-  * mip7_rd-dna_py3
-  * mip7_rd-dna_tiddit

 It is possible to specify which environments to install using the ``--installations`` flag, as well as the names of the environments using the ``--environment_name`` flag.
 E.g. ``--installations emip --environment_name emip=MIP``.